 Criminal Justice Reform

-- Reforming policies that lead to the incarceration of juveniles for minor offenses and subjects them to abuse, neglect, and prosecution in the adult criminal justice system.
+Reforming policies that lead to the incarceration of juveniles for minor offenses that subject them to abuse, neglect, and prosecution in the adult criminal justice system.

-- Insuring all prisoners are treated humanely and ending blanket sentencing like 3 strikes and mandatory minimum sentencing.
+Ensuring all prisoners are treated humanely, and ending blanket sentencing like the 3 strikes law and mandatory minimum sentencing.

-- Abolishing policing for profit as well as prison for profit, and the privatization of our entire criminal justice system.
+Abolishing policing for profit as well as for profit prisons, and the privatization of our entire criminal justice system.

 Promoting improved training and practices of de-escalation and collaboration with the community, for the safety and well-being of all.

 Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.